tsi/Salsa/README.md

 Documentation
 ===
-Not much yet, but the code is very well commented, quicly going through the comments will get you started in no-time.
+Not much yet, but the code is very well commented, quickly going through the comments will get you started in no-time.
 Knowing the ```settings``` and how to use the ```grid()``` and the ```container``` mixins will be enough for most cases, read about those first.